How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Experiments

+The uncertainty budget $\lambda$ of the AMA network was set to 0.1 as the environment representations from minigrid are very sparse, which we found empirically reduces the prediction networks willingness to predict uncertainties.
+The uncertainty weighting $\eta$ was set to 1 (its natural value).
+We found that clipping intrinsic rewards to the range $[0, \infty]$ compensated for possible over predictions of uncertainty, which we implemented for AMA.
+The robustness of performance to hyperparameters is analysed in Section \ref{hyperparam_ablations}.

+The forward prediction module of AMA works in the observation space as opposed to a learned feature space as is implemented in other curiosity driven methods \citep{pathak2017curiosity, burda2018exploration}.
+Pixel based curiosity was chosen due to its simplicity.
+The forward prediction model is a double headed CNN, which builds upon a previous intrinsic motivation implementation on minigrid \citep{Raileanu2020RIDE:}.
+The ensembles' intrinsic rewards were implemented based on \citet{pathak19disagreement} using the same forward prediction network as AMA.
+The RND approach was adapted from \citet{Raileanu2020RIDE:}'s implementation.

-We perform experiments in four and six room configurations of the environment.
+We perform experiments in four and six room configurations of the minigrid (see Figure \ref{fig:minigrid}(e) for an example six room environment).
 Without a noisy TV both AMA and MSE reward functions generate visit more states compared to the no intrinsic reward baseline.
 On the other hand, the presence of a noisy TV profoundly affects the performance of the MSE curiosity agent, greatly reducing the number of states visited.
 In contrast, AMA agents are almost unaffected by the presence of an action dependent noisy TV.
+RND \cite{burda2018exploration} shows good performance without a noisy TV but performs poorly when a noisy TV is present.
+Ensemble disagreement \cite{pathak19disagreement} demonstrate robustness to this version of a noisy TV in minigrid---preserving its exploration boost over A2C with and without the TV.